ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Data Transfer ({{datatransfer}}) consists of how an application represents the data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.

-* Event Handling ({{events}}) defines the set of properties about which an application can receive notifications during the lifetime of transport objects.
+* Event Handling ({{events}}) defines categories of notifications which an application can receive during the lifetime of transport objects.
 Events MAY also provide opportunities for the application to interact with the underlying transport by querying state or updating maintenance options.

 * Termination ({{termination}}) focuses on the methods by which data transmission is stopped, and state is torn down in the transport.